Free OCR training plan for obstacle course racers and Spartan race athletes.

 Race 3 kilometres as fast as you can.
 I.e., run 7.5 laps of a 400-metre running track, or find a flat and uninterrupted route using Mapmyrun, or set a 3 km distance function on your GPS watch.

-Compare your finish time against the pacing table (see chart here) to see what your training paces should be.
+Enter your finish time into the Pace Calculator (see calculator here) to see what your training paces should be.

 Finish with 5 mins of Easy effort running followed by Cool-down exercises (see suggestion here).